Nhahan/prompt-context/README.md

 - **Importance-Based Context Retention**: Automatically identifies and preserves important information
 - **Automatic Summarization**: Generates context summaries when message count reaches thresholds
 - **Context Relationship Tracking**: Connects related conversations using vector similarity and graph relationships to maintain knowledge context
+- **API Call Analytics**: Tracks and analyzes API calls to vector and graph databases and LLM services for performance monitoring and optimization

 ### Using with Claude Desktop